Email marketing is an important part of any business; it can be frustrating how some of the emails do not even make it to the recipient.

 Maintaining The Opt-In List

-In order to avoid getting blacklisted, make sure you are never emailing anyone without having their permission.
+In order to avoid getting blacklisted, make sure you are never emailing anyone without their permission.

-If you are not getting a notice about email, or it has bounced or is noted as undelivered, make sure you are removing all of these addresses from the list.
+If you are not getting a notice about an email, or it has bounced or is noted as undelivered, makes sure you are removing all of these addresses from the list.

-The more you are sending emails to the types of such addresses, this will end up getting blacklisted.
+The more you send emails to the types of such addresses, this will end up getting blacklisted.

 Check Your Contact For The Typos

 To avoid the chances of blacklisting, you need to set aside some time to make sure you are scrolling through the contact list.

 Invest your time in putting the correct address and do it the right way.
 It could take time, but it’s worth it; this will help you in assuring that you are not sending emails to the wrong addresses.